GlucoseDAO/glucose-neuralforecast/README.md

 - **Versioned training runs**: Each training run gets a unique ID and isolated directory structure
 - **Configuration persistence**: Training configuration automatically saved with each run
 - **Run management**: List and select from multiple training runs for inference
-- **Exogenous variables support**: Models that support exogenous variables are automatically trained both with and without them
+- **Exogenous variables support**: All 24 default models support exogenous variables (fast insulin, long insulin, carbs, flow_amount)
+- **Dual training mode**: Each model trained twice - univariate and with exogenous variables (48 configurations total)
 - **YAML configuration**: Define training parameters in a YAML file for reproducibility
 - **Iterative training**: Train models one-by-one with progress tracking
 - **Crash resilience**: If one model fails, training continues with the next